TrinhLK/Summary/Example.md

 **Behaviors properties**

 1. Active components cannot be connected to inactive components
+2. The components has no connections to it before the configuration
 2. After configuring, the components will eventually start.
 3. An application cannot be deployed in two or more different Apache servers.